how to write a product requirements document

 The UX and design section of a PRD outlines how the product should look and feel, ensuring a consistent and detailed view of the product's visual, interactive, and accessibility aspects.
 Here's what designers will need from the document to create a user interface.

 User personas are some of the key deliverables of UX research and they are fictional representations of people described in user stories.
 Personas typically have a name, age, profession or position, goals, behaviors, and whatever else you might find helpful to visualize a user in front of you.
 They also often have a photo or an illustration attached.
-Every product has a few personas and a PRD is a good place for them to live in.
+Every product has a few personas and a PRD is a good place for them to live.

 Example: Dina, age 26, senior project manager.
 Goals: efficient task management, meeting deadlines, clear communication with team members.
 Pain points: tracking task deadlines, assigning tasks and prioritizing work, needs clear reminders and notifications.